acend/argocd-basics-training/content/en/docs/02/_index.md

 Check the [Argo CD UI](https://{{% param argoCdUrl %}}) to browse the application and their components.
 {{% /onlyWhenNot %}}
 {{% onlyWhen no-argocd-cli %}}

-Create a directory `applications` to store your application manifests in.
-Then create a file `example-application.yaml` in your new directory with the following content:
+Create a file `example-application.yaml` in the `applications` directory with the following content:

-{{% alert title="Note" color="info" %}}Make sure to replace `<username>` placeholders in the manifests with the correct value.
+{{% alert title="Note" color="info" %}}Make sure to replace `username` placeholders in the manifests with the correct value, if your username isn't already displayed.

 Use the following command to get your username.